Olouge/whisper/README.md

 ## Response After Call;
 =======================================================

-JSON ecoded 2 dimensional array containing history of how message was handled for each contact.
+JSON encoded 2 dimensional array containing history of how message was handled for each contact.
 The first dimension holds an array of status for each contact.
 The following information can be gotten out of the array:

 For the above example call, something like this for the response $rep can be gotten like this,